This post may contain affiliate links. Please see my disclosure policy for details.

 Here are 13 things you must-do if you love Dracula in Whitby!

 Whitby, pronounced ‘Wit-bee’, is located in the North of England on the Yorkshire coast.
 It has two dramatic East and West coastal cliffs which are split by the River Esk.

-It’s encompassed by the North York Moors National Park and can be accessed along the North Yorkshire and Cleveland Heritage Coastal road.
+It’s encompassed by the North York Moors National Park and can be accessed along with the North Yorkshire and Cleveland Heritage Coastal road.